Friday, November 13, 2009

 FACT: Surviving family must give consent before donation can take place, so it is essential that the family know the patient's wishes.

-http://www.donatelife.net/ to sign up to your state's registry.
+**Please sign up to share your gift of life by visiting http://www.donatelife.net/ to sign up to your state's registry.
 18 people die daily waiting for an organ transplant and every 12 minutes, another name is added to the waiting list.
 With just one organ donor, up to 8 lives can be saved.
 If you need more information feel free to contact me!

 Monday, July 13, 2009